What Does God Think About Sex?

 The Song of Solomon, though full of spiritual meaning and application, provides an excellent description of God’s intention for a husband and wife’s sexual relationship.
 According to Solomon, the man has the freedom to enjoy his wife’s body, and the woman has the freedom to enjoy his.
 Here’s a sample of how the lover and his beloved expressed that freedom in the Song of Solomon.
 The lover (King Solomon himself) said:

 How beautiful are your feet in sandals, O prince’s daughter!
 The curves of your hips are like jewels, the work of the hands of an artist.
-Your navel is like a round goblet which never lacks mixed wine; Your belly is like a heap of wheat fenced about with lilies.
-Your two breasts are like two fawns, twins of a gazelle. … How beautiful and how delightful you are, my love, with all your charms!
+Your navel is like a round goblet which never lacks mixed wine … Your two breasts are like two fawns, twins of a gazelle. … How beautiful and how delightful you are, my love, with all your charms!
 (Song of Solomon 7:1-3, 6)

 These words give us three points on how to be great lovers: